 Arifmemetov, Bekirov, and Sheikhaliev livestreamed raids and trials and posted the videos on the YouTube channel of Crimean Solidarity, which assists Crimean political prisoners by publicizing their prosecution and advocating for their release, according to the group’s website.
-The group uses the YouTube channel and social media to post videos from trials and home raids of Crimean Tatars, according to Krym.Realii (Crimea Realities), the Crimea-focused project of the U.S. Congress-funded Radio Free Europe/Radio Liberty (RFE/RL) and a CPJ review of the videos on the channel and the group’s Facebook page.
+The group uses the YouTube channel and social media to post videos from trials and home raids of Crimean Tatars, according to Krym.Realii (Crimea Realities), a Crimea-focused outlet run by the Ukrainian-language service of the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty (RFE/RL), and a CPJ review of the videos on the channel and on the group’s Facebook page.

 Arifmemetov also interviewed family members and lawyers of Crimean Tatar activists detained by Russia, according to Krym.Realii and a video on Crimean Solidarity’s YouTube page that includes clips from the three journalists’ reports.